Ultimate National Mall Guide (Map & Things to See)

 The National Mall is the largest attraction in Washington DC.
 The National Mall covers over 1,000 acres of attractions including the U.S. Capitol, Washington Monument, free museums, and the Lincoln Memorial.
+Now let’s take a ride on the Metro down to the National Mall and Memorial Parks as I walk you things you can expect to see when visiting.

 Here’s everything you need to know before going to the National Mall: